 Sheldon is the Flash, who is Green Lantern's best friend and is 'faster' than all the rest (in Sheldon's case being mentally).
 Leonard is the Green Lantern who's the Flash's best friend and often acts without thinking (if you take Green Lantern as Hal Jordan).
 Howard comes as Batman, who has parent-related issues, and while part of the group is still an outsider (Howard's Masters degree).
 Raj comes as Aquaman who's the token foreigner.

-Add in the fact that Raj would be more powerful in India like Aquaman in the water and the Penny and Zach (Wonder Woman and Superman); The group's beefy amazon and the alien, respectivly.
+Add in the fact that Raj would be more powerful in India like Aquaman in the water and the Penny and Zach (Wonder Woman and Superman); The group's beefy amazon and the alien, respectively.

-Parallels can be drawn to the boys' lines of work as well -
+Parallels can be drawn to the boys' lines of work as well: